 What kind of symptoms does a herniated disc cause?

 Herniated discs do not generally cause severe symptoms by themselves.
+In fact, it is possible to have one without knowing it.
 However, these discs can cause painful symptoms when they interfere with nerve tissue.
-People with herniated disc symptoms generally feel a tingling sensation, numbness or muscle weakness in the extremities.
+People with herniated disc symptoms can experience the following:

-There are many conservative treatment options available to patients with herniated discs, such as taking pain medications, wearing braces and applying hot and cold compresses.
+There are many conservative treatment options available to patients with herniated discs, such as taking medication, wearing braces and applying hot and cold compresses.
 Always consult with your doctor to develop a care plan that is best for your needs.
-If these herniated disc treatments do not provide sufficient relief, patients may also consider surgical options, including the minimally invasive procedures offered by Laser Spine Institute.
+If these herniated disc treatments do not provide sufficient relief, patients may also consider surgical options, including the minimally invasive spine surgery performed at Laser Spine Institute.

 As the leader in minimally invasive spine surgery, we offer both minimally invasive decompression and minimally invasive stabilization procedures to treat herniated discs.
-Our procedures are performed on an outpatient basis that eliminate hospital-associated costs and help patients get back to their lives faster.
-Contact us to learn more about our innovative procedures and to submit your MRI or CT scan for review.
+Our procedures are performed on an outpatient basis that eliminate hospital-associated costs and help patients get back to their lives faster.^ Contact us to learn more.